NYSCF – Robertson Neuroscience Investigator Awards

-NYSCF is soliciting applications from early career investigators for awards in neuroscience.
+NYSCF is soliciting application from early career investigators for the NYSCF – Robertson Neuroscience Investigator Awards.
 The goal of this initiative is to foster innovative, emerging scientists whose pioneering approaches have the potential to transform the field of neuroscience.

 For the 2022 application cycle, applicants are invited to apply from all fields in neuroscience.
 NYSCF is committed to supporting a broad range of neuroscience research areas representative of the field, taking into account the immense progress and changes in the field in the last decade.
 To that end, NYSCF especially encourages applications from neuroscientists whose research areas may be under-supported by traditional funding mechanisms and/or underrepresented in the field as a whole (see examples on next page) or by previous recipients of the Awards.

 Applicants need not be working in areas related to stem cells or related areas.

 This career development award provides up to $1.5 million in flexible funding over 5 years.
 No institutional overhead is provided.
 NYSCF will accept applications from researchers based at domestic and international accredited non-profit research and academic institutions.

 • Have completed one or more of the following degrees: MD, PhD, DPhil